aziz3d/animals-rescue/README.md

 For support, please open an issue on GitHub or contact the maintainers.

 ---
-## Have Question
+## Have Question?
+Send your questions to:
 Email: sunrise300@gmail.com

-Made for animal rescue organizations worldwide
+Made for animal rescue organizations worldwide, Developer: Aziz Khan